mhausenblas/canihaznonprivilegedcontainers.info/README.md

 this as the security level of a multi-user system.

-There is a ton of software that needs to be root, `CAP_NET_BIND_SERVICE`, just to bind to a port below 1024.
+There is a ton of software that needs to be root, `CAP_NET_BIND_SERVICE`, just to bind to a port lower than 1024.
 After it binds to a port, it usually changes to a different user to drop privileges, but this means it needs `CAP_SETUID` and `CAP_GID` just to become less privileged.
 If we just stop binding to pots then 1024, we eliminate the need for these powerful